Nissan VK56DE Tuning

 1. Engine Tunes - engine tuning/remapping provides the most advantage in terms of cost savings, aftermarket ECUs, and piggyback ECUs are all alternatives.

-drilled & smoothed airbox, Intake manifolds, Remaps/piggy back ECU, Fast road camshaft, Panel air filters, Sports exhaust header/manifold.
+drilled & smoothed airbox, Intake manifolds, Remaps via aftermarket ECU, Panel air filters, Sports exhaust header/manifold.

 Typical stage 2 mods often include:

-induction kit, fuel pump upgrades, Ported and polished head, Sports catalyst & performance exhaust, high flow fuel injectors, Fast road cam.
+induction kit, fuel pump upgrades, Ported and polished head, Sports catalyst & performance exhaust, high flow fuel injectors.

 Typical stage 3 mods often include:

-Crank and Piston upgrades to alter compression, Internal engine upgrades (head flowing porting/bigger valves), Engine balancing & blueprinting, Competition cam, Twin charging conversions, Adding or Upgrading forced induction (turbo/supercharger).
+Crank and Piston upgrades to alter compression, Internal engine upgrades (head flowing porting/bigger valves), Engine balancing & blueprinting, Twin charging conversions, Adding or Upgrading forced induction (turbo/supercharger).

 Carefully think through your options and then source your mods and set yourself a power target to void expensive mistakes.

-ECU flashing allows a tuner to release the full potential of all the upgrades you've done to your VK56DE.
+ECU flashing allows a tuner to release the full potential of all the upgrades you've done to your VK56DE but this requires a standalone ECU or piggyback ECU.

-It will usually give you around 30% more power on turbocharged vehicles and you can expect to see around 15% on NA (naturally aspirated) engines, but your mileage will vary depending on the upgrades you've applied and the condition of your engine.
+It will usually give you around 15% on NA (naturally aspirated) engines although the mid range torque and flexibility are what you will gain, but your mileage will vary depending on the upgrades you've applied and the condition of your engine.

 Pulling air and fuel into the VK56DE engine is the whole point to any engine tuning task.